 You can find breeds such as Gymnopilus luteus, Gymnopilus spectabilis, Panaeolus cinctulus, or Psilocybe Ovoideocystidiata.

 The species can be found throughout most of the state, but local mushroom hunters agree that they predominate in Kent County.

-In recent years there has been a lot of research into the medicinal benefits of psilocybin in recent years.
+In recent years, there has been a lot of research into the medicinal benefits of psilocybin.